telerik/blazor-docs/components/scheduler/views/month.md

 ## Example

->caption Declare the Month and Day Views in the markup
+>tip You can declare other views as well, this example adds only the Month and Day views for brevity.

->tip You can declare other views as well, this example adds only the month and day views for brevity.
+>caption Declare the Month and Day views in the markup

 ````CSHTML
 @* Define the month view. *@